Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh murdered Elvis Presley after he refused to play a concert in Norris' living room.
+Jayesh once punched a guy so hard he regained consciousness in another zip code.

-Updated on: [6/9/2024]
+Updated on: [7/9/2024]
 <!-- #jokeEnd -->